1.

 We maintain a stock of over a thousand books spanning every genre.
 Below is a list of highly-requested of books.
 To donate books directly to the group, please contact us and we will work with you to schedule your book donation drop off at a socially-distanced location in Carrboro.

-If you would like to order high-demand books, we keep an active wish list at FlyLeaf, a local, independent bookstore.
-When books are purchased from our wish list, we pick them up and bring them to the workspace.
+If you would like to order high-demand books, we keep an active registry at FlyLeaf, a local, independent bookstore.
+When books are purchased from our registry, we pick them up and bring them to the workspace.

 Note: We can only accept paperback books, as required by prisons, and cannot accept books with markings or highlighting, images of nudity, gang-related material, or anything related to tattooing.